 Other MeMadeMay tops were:

-Wiksten Top (left) made in Tweed Thicket from Diamond Textiles.
+- Wiksten Top (left): uses Tweed Thicket from Diamond Textiles.

-Collins Top from In the Folds in Nikko Geo 4708 from Diamond Textiles.
+- Collins Top from In the Folds: uses Nikko Geo 4708 from Diamond Textiles.

 Jackets